 Our mighty girl courageously retired early from the Public Health Service (PHS) and the United States Food and Drug Administration (FDA) to blow the whistle on the problem of mercury in high fructose corn syrup.
-Despite suffering financially from the loss of income, Dr. Dufault worked tirelessly to bring to the public's attention the problem of inorganic mercury in the world's food supply.
-Exposure to this harmful element over time from eating many of the foods typically found in the Standard American Diet contributes to the development of western diseases and poor birth outcomes.
-Examples of diseases and disorders associated with mercury exposure include autism, Type-2 diabetes, heart disease, and Alzheimer's.
+Dr. Dufault founded the Food Ingredient and Health Research Institute in 2010 and continues to work tirelessly to bring to the public's attention the problem of inorganic mercury and other heavy metals in the world's food supply.
+Exposure to inorganic mercury, lead and arsenic over time from eating many of the highly processed foods typically found in the Standard American Diet contributes to the development of western diseases and poor birth outcomes.
+Examples of diseases and disorders associated with dietary heavy metal exposures include autism, ADHD, Type-2 diabetes, heart disease, and Alzheimer's.

 After a lengthy review of the literature, Dr. Dufault and her interdisciplinary team developed a mercury toxicity model to explain these interactions.
 The mercury toxicity model made it through an exhausting peer review process and was published in the Behavioral and Brain Functions Journal 2009. http://www.behavioralandbrainfunctions.com/content/5/1/44 The model has been enhanced further in a new peer reviewed publication which is now available at the Clinical Epigenetics journal website http://www.clinicalepigeneticsjournal.com/content/4/1/6/abstractSince its publication on May 10, 2012, this article has been widely accessed by scientists all over the world.